 The great thing about cruising is that you get to stop and see so many interesting places.
 You can virtually see ten different countries in the short space of two weeks.
 But the downside is that you only get limited time at each place, either half or full day, so you only get a small snippet (depending on the proximity of the cruise port to the attractions).
 Fortunately for us we sailed right into the heart of the Montenegrin town of Kotor so we got a full day to see this magical place.
 Here’s what to do in a day in Kotor, Montenegro.

-Firstly let me tell you a little about Kotor:
+If you want to visit Kotor Montenegro let me tell you a little bit about it:

 Often referred to as a short version of China’s Great Wall, Kotor has an ancient wall, which was built for protection high up into the hills above the old town.
 These walls stretch some 4.5 km directly above and east of the old town, on almost vertical cliff.
 If you’re up to it you can clamber up the 1350 steps and be rewarded by spectacular views of Kotor and the bay.
 Halfway up there is the Church of Our Lady of Health and the St John’s fortress at the apex of the hill, where the views are even more panoramic.